4.2 Discrete Random Variables

 2. The sum of the probabilities is one.

-The probability mass function (PMF) of a DRV tells you the probability of a single value.
+The probability mass function (PMF) of a DRV tells you the probability of a random variable taking on a certain value.
 Notation-wise, this means P(X = x).
 This is also sometimes (erroneously) called probability distribution function (PDF).

-The cumulative distribution function (CDF) of a DRV tells you the probability of being less than or equal to a value.
+The cumulative distribution function (CDF) of a DRV tells you the probability of random variable being less than or equal to a certain value.
 Notation-wise, this means P(X ≤ x).

 A probability distribution function is a pattern.
 You try to fit a probability problem into a pattern or distribution in order to perform the necessary calculations.
 These distributions are tools that make it easier to solve probability problems.
 Each distribution has its own special characteristics.
 Learning the characteristics enables you to distinguish among the different distributions.